jykemartin/Project-Landing-Page/README.md

             July 15,2022: Prepare resources (index.html, styles.css, images)
-            July 18,2022: Bones/Style of upper part, Trying to figure out what I want to do with the website July 20,2022: Center/Lower part bones and styles ( will work on specific style)
+            July 18,2022: Bones/Style of upper part, Trying to figure out what I want to do with the website July 20,2022: Center/Lower part bones and styles ( will work on specific style) July 21,2022: Finish (Not worried about content but focusing on Following the Design provided by TOP)